 Step One: Build the team to fit to overall culture and individual roles

 “It all starts with hiring the right people,” Dave shared.
 Lululemon has worked diligently to become a magnet for problem solvers.
 Their hiring process is multi-layered, testing everything from people’s ability to navigate multiple systems to overall tech-savviness.

 Identifying the right people upfront means the end team will be better equipped to provide effective solutions to customers.
-This not only creates a more positive experience for guests by raising the center’s FCR, it lowers turnover within the educator pool, especially within the first three months.
+This not only creates a more positive experience for guests by raising the center’s First Call Resolution, it lowers turnover within the educator pool, especially within the first three months.